 Dr. Cindy Brown

-Dr. Cindy Brown is the Program Coordinator and Communications Manager for the Gregg Centre.
+Dr. Cindy Brown is the Executive Director of the Gregg Centre.

 She holds a BA (Honours History) and an MA (History) from the University of New Brunswick and a PhD from Western University.
 In addition to teaching on Gregg Centre study abroad programs like UNB's The Second World War in Italy and War and the Canadian Experience: Teachers' Tour of France and Flanders, Brown is an instructor and advisor with the Faculty of Arts and the Department of History.